xpack/web-jekyll/pages/xbb/end-of-support.md

 ## armv6

-`armv6` is currently not supported, so Raspberry Pi 1, Raspberry Pi Zero and Compute Module 1 cannot be used.
+`armv6` is currently not supported, so the resulting binaries do not run on Raspberry Pi 1, Raspberry Pi Zero and Compute Module 1.

 ## Conclusions